Introduction to Management Information

 you will have a dedicated time during which your team can meet.
 Additionally, teams are expected to connect

-and meet at least once a week outside of class.
+and meet virtually at least once a week outside of class.
+Projects will be evaluated based on the

-and enhancements, adequacy of system testing, attention to aesthetics and group
+system’s required functionality and enhancements, adequacy of system testing,

-member peer evaluations.
-Further details
+attention to aesthetics and group member peer evaluations.
+Further details will be given in lab.

-and 4/18.
-There are no make-up exams except under exceptional circumstances.
-Please reschedule your work, social and
+There are no make-up exams except

-family commitments accordingly.
+reschedule your work, social and family commitments accordingly.

 Course